-- Determine the policy and legislative context within which the activity is located and document how the proposed activity complies with and responds to the policy and legislative context; - Describe the need and desirability of the proposed activity, including the need and desirability of the activity in the context of the development footprint on the approved site as contemplated in the accepted Scoping Report; - Identify the location of the development footprint within the approved site as contemplated in the accepted Scoping Report based on an impact and risk assessment process inclusive of cumulative impacts and a ranking process of all the identified development footprint alternatives focusing on the geographical, physical, biological, social, economic, heritage and cultural aspects of the environment; - Determine the-- - nature, significance, consequence, extent, duration and probability of the impacts occurring to inform identified preferred alternatives; and - o degree to which these impacts- - (aa) can be reversed; - (bb) may cause irreplaceable loss of resources, and - (cc) can be avoided, managed or mitigated; - Identify the most ideal location for the activity within the development footprint of the approved site as contemplated in the accepted Scoping Report based on the lowest level of environmental sensitivity identified during the assessment.
+- Determine the policy and legislative context within which the activity is located and document how the proposed activity complies with and responds to the policy and legislative context; - Describe the need and desirability of the proposed activity, including the need and desirability of the activity in the context of the development footprint on the approved site as contemplated in the accepted Scoping Report; - Identify the location of the development footprint within the approved site as contemplated in the accepted Scoping Report based on an impact and risk assessment process inclusive of cumulative impacts and a ranking process of all the identified development footprint alternatives focusing on the geographical, physical, biological, social, economic, heritage and cultural aspects of the environment; - Determine the-- - nature, significance, consequence, extent, duration and probability of the impacts occurring to inform identified preferred alternatives; and - degree to which these impacts- - (aa) can be reversed; - (bb) may cause irreplaceable loss of resources, and - (cc) can be avoided, managed or mitigated; - Identify the most ideal location for the activity within the development footprint of the approved site as contemplated in the accepted Scoping Report based on the lowest level of environmental sensitivity identified during the assessment. - Identify, assess, and rank the impacts the activity will impose on the development footprint on the approved site as contemplated in the accepted Scoping Report through the life cycle of the activity.